1992 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1. What makes a 1992 Nickel rare?

 The 1992 nickel itself isn’t rare, with hundreds of millions produced at Philadelphia and Denver.
-What creates rarity is the combination of high grade and Full Steps designation.
+What creates rarity is the combination of high grade and Full Steps designation, which refers to five or six complete, unbroken step lines visible at the base of Monticello on the reverse.

 2. How much is a 1992 Nickel worth today?